tokenika/eoside/README.md

 * debugging and testing,
 * deployment.

-*EOSIde* bases on [Visual Studio Code](https://code.visualstudio.com/), extending specifically functionalities of the *VSCode*.
+*EOSIDE* bases on [Visual Studio Code](https://code.visualstudio.com/), extending specifically functionalities of the *VSCode*.

 ## Preview of the application

-User interface of EOSIde is composed of two views: one is displayed -- with the default configuration -- if VSCode is started empty: `code -n ""`.
+User interface of EOSIDE is composed of two views: one is displayed -- with the default configuration -- if VSCode is started empty: `code -n ""`.
 Let us list the functions of this view, shown in the picture below.

 ![Get Started view](docs/images/get_started.png)